alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-07-31-ruling-on-writing-fiction.md

 ---
-layout: post
-title: "Ruling on writing fiction"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Ad-Daimah no. 6252-7"
-category: [books, knowledge]
 hijri: Dhul-Hijjah 11, 1441 AH
 lang: en
+layout: post
-note: true
+mass_edited: true
-summary: "It is Haram (prohibited) for a person to write such false stories.
-The stories mentioned the Qur'an, the Sunnah and other factual stories suffice and serve as moral lessons."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Daimah no. 6252-7
+summary: It is Haram (prohibited) for a person to write such false stories.
+The stories mentioned the Qur'an, the Sunnah and other factual stories suffice and serve as moral lessons.
+title: Ruling on writing fiction
 ---

 Question: